NASA-Openscapes/2023-planning-agu/README.md

 ## Sunday workshops

-### Enabling Analysis in the Cloud Using NASA Earth Science Data
+**Enabling Analysis in the Cloud Using NASA Earth Science Data** Half-day co-led by NASA Openscapes Mentors

-half-day co-led by NASA Openscapes Mentors:
+**Other workshops co-led by NASA Openscapes Folks** Listed for awareness; following planning focuses on the half-day one above.

+- NSIDC - full-day
+- LP - full-day (Bri)
+- NASA Earthdata tools (ED Search, Worldview))

+### Workshop planning - Enabling Analysis in the Cloud

+**Confirmed people:**
-- Danny - confirmed available
+- Danny
 - Julie
 - Erin
 - Cassie